I hope you’ll agree with me when I say:

 Human Anatomy and Physiology – A Guided Introduction to Anatomy and Physiology

-Each chapter has a visual roadmap that helps students to guide themselves through the material in the chapter.
-It also shows concepts that are related to each other in other chapters.
+Each chapter has a visual roadmap that helps students to guide themselves through the material in the section.
+It also shows concepts that are related to each other in other sections.

 The chapters all build upon each other.
-Each chapter provides the foundation necessary to learn the information in the following chapter.
-There are opportunities to test your knowledge in each chapter.
+Each section provides the foundation necessary to learn the information in the following section.
+There are opportunities to test your knowledge in each section.

 There are images and pictures throughout the chapters.
 These provide a visual representation of various organs and other parts of the body to make it easier to understand their purpose and function.